Leverage & Margin Trading Explanation & Example

 = $1,000/$1000 * Percentage(100)

-Because when a trader has a higher commodity leverage means that they have more percent above what is required(A.K.A.
+Because when one has a higher leverage means that they have more % above what is required(A.K.A.
 More "Free Commodities Trading Margin") their open commodity transactions are less likely to get closed.
-This is reason why traders will choose the option 100:1 for their trading account but according to their risk management rules, they will not trade above 5:1.
+This is reason why traders will select the option 100:1 for their trading account but according to their risk management rules, they will not trade above 5:1 leverage ratio.

 These Areas are Shown on The Software Image Below as an Examples: